ravi-raj-97/CS6301_Team_08/README.md

 ## Deep Learning for NLP
 ### Team 08

 The project used BERTSum and BERTopic and provides a pipeline for extracting summaries from podcast transcripts and then perfoming topic modelling on them.
+Since the original owners of the dataset keep it restricted, we cannot publish components of the data on a public forum.
+Hence, it is required that we request you to not share the results elsewhere.
+The link to the data can be found in the **6.
+Experiments and Results** section of the report.

 1) **Evaluation**